nicr9/slides/openshift-authz/slides.md

 A `ClusterPolicy` is a collection of `Role`s

-A `Role` contains rules, each of which ties a list of verbs to a list of resources
+A `Role` contains rules tying a list of verbs to a list of resources

 Note:
 * These `ClusterPolicies` explain what it means to have a `Role`